 A Bad Start

 Beginning with the frantic, rushed, and generally botched release of their debut single and video Old Jim's Eulogy in March of 2017, SGF has been a constant terrible influence on children and adults around the world.
 The subsequent release of their debut album Along This Road in 2018 marked a turning point in the crew's catalog of general misdeeds, but despite efforts by several world law enforcement agencies the album remains available for streaming and purchase on all major platforms.

 2018 also witnessed the departure and unconfirmed-but-definitely-possible death of founding members Owen Ray (guitar), Nate Beck (bass), Bradley Kallhoff (mandolin), and Dempsey Scroeder (fiddle), leaving a handful of lonely and awkward rehearsals which consisted mostly of remaining founders Adam Azra'el and Sam "Arphu" Foster staring morosely at each other across glasses of whiskey and wondering what the hell they were going to do next.

-Thankfully, no circus can be without monkeys for long and new arrivals Benny Cole (guitar), Anthony Staten (bass), and Karin Dye (fiddle) bounced one by one off the back of a suspicious-looking truck and just sort of stuck around.
+Thankfully, no circus can be without monkeys for long and new arrivals Benny Cole (guitar), Anthony Staten (bass), and Karin Moreaux (fiddle) bounced one by one off the back of a suspicious-looking truck and just sort of stuck around.
 Mandolinist Kallhoff was never replaced, despite efforts of the entire band to scrawl hopeful want ads on the stalls of truck-stop bathrooms.
 Thankfully, he saw one of them and returned before anyone took his job.
 Benny Cole survived nearly two years before dying in a hurricane while attempting to cross the Gulf Of Mexico in a rented paddle boat, and was replaced by guitarist Trey Craig.

 Sam "Arphu" Foster